 The next tune is called “Xenza,” an homage to the people of the Eastern Cape.
 The swiveling double bass precedes what is sounding like a gargantuan manifestation which belies the tiny, choking confines of time and space.
 I am taken back to Zim Ngqawana … — the unfamiliarity of it all, and how I grew to appreciate its place in the music.
 It morphs into a piano-bass battle akin to Westerns or Kung-fu flicks.
 Then Buddy Wells’s horn slides in; he has a knack for taking his time, searching for the right groove, letting it linger before he goes in for the kill.
 Mkhize is like a modern-day Monk in that mouthing thing that he does.
 He is uneasy, hitting hi-brow and low-tide, unleashing hours of practice with impeccable excellence.
 He talks to the piano — it could be the wine taking effect.
 Either way, he is a marvel, a dizzying cross between the late Moses Molelekwa and Monk; head-jerking motions, and a momentary brow-wipe with the left hand while the right performs its dutiful construction.
 Listen to the percussive passage of Naidoo, its Willie Bobo-esque exquisiteness.
 It’s only him and Wells now.
 Wells completes his part, then motions towards Mkhize.
 Mkhize, eyes closed, head in another dimension, gives the music time to get ingested before proceeding to rumbunctiously punch the keys in a free-form approach.
 Listen to that staccato thing he does, this man is fierce.
 Look at his contorted face, hear how the up-and-down-scale flourishes sound from the vantage point of the listener.
 Respect the architects, and acknowledge the reference he’s just made to Trane’s “Love supreme.”

-Kesivan Naidoo, the trenchcoat overbearer, lord of cymbals, master of the beat and purger of demons; one-man trenchcoat mafioso with a hat to match.
+Kesivan Naidoo, the trenchcoat over-bearer, lord of cymbals, master of the beat and purger of demons, with a hat to match.
 “It is the look that counts,” said an uncredited source now blown away into the annals of time.
 It is the look exhibited by soloists navigating the subtext of their musical terrain, transporting on-lookers into depths of the unknown.
 That same look refuses to name nor contain that space, but rather allows the on-looker to provide his/her own interpretation.

-Gogwana [in the photo above] and Xonti, the Dizzy and Bird of South African jazz, foundation-keepers with a forward-thinking frame of mind.
+Lwando Gogwana and Sisonke Xonti, the Dizzy and Bird of South African jazz, foundation-keepers with a forward-thinking frame of mind.
 Thandi Ntuli, madame extraordinaire of rhythm, occupies her spot at the piano.
-Moses stretches forth his hand during her solo, immersing her already-capable hands int o a maze of amazing condiments, leaving a belleaguered set of on-lookers in her wake.
+Moses stretches forth his hand during her solo, immersing her already-capable hands int o a maze of amazing condiments, leaving a beleaguered set of on-lookers in her wake.

 “Ukuz’khangela”: finding oneself, the balance between the imagined, scripted, and an escape from the framed, directed.
 Bossa Nova goes to Mdantsane, ruminates with the legends: Stompi Mavi, Ezra Ngcukana — the influencers of those who influence.
 Listen to that bass, pay close attention to what it is doing; listen to the scales, acknowledge them, but transcend.
 What we have here is not just an amalgamation of notes, but an interplay between the emotive and the metaphysical.
 These musicians are giving birth on-stage, de- constructing conventional wisdom, migrating into the domain of free-thinkers who are also doers.
 Doers free-thinking, paving the way to free-doing?
 Freedom?